avakarev/dotfiles/README.md

 Take a look inside Makefile first.

-It probably will overwrite some of your existing files.
+It could overwrite some of your existing files.